Blog

 nano /var/lib/pgsql/data/pg_hba.conf

-we bring it to the following form:
+Bring it to the following form:

 # TYPE DATABASE USER ADDRESS METHOD